 Are there prizes?

 Yes!
-We will not have weekly prizes, like we did during the summer, but there will still be prizes to try to win at the end of the program.
-Depending on the age group, prizes may include small gift cards, individual STEAM prizes, and book sets.
+Depending on the age group, we will have weekly, biweekly, and/or grand prize raffles that you can enter to win.
+Prizes will include grand prize baskets, small gift cards, individual STEAM prizes, and book sets.
 All prizes must be picked up at the library (we are unable to mail prizes).

 Will there still be a community reading goal?